Like this?

 A single idea can become multiple posts without sounding repetitive.

-If you want to see how this works, How to repurpose content breaks it down.
+If you want to see how this works, how to repurpose content breaks it down.

 3. Edit for clarity, not polish